banramlo/banramlo.github.io/_posts/2021-04-21-Basic synchronization operations.md

 However, if we add a global variable $v$ to lock, it changes.
 Now it checks $v$ didn't changed and all $flag$s are $\text{false}$.
-Notice that it is still satisfies mutal exclusive.
+Notice that it guarantees mutal exclusive.
 There are 20 possible combination of two sequences like below.

 1. $(flag[i] \leftarrow \text{true})$ $\rightarrow $ $(v \leftarrow i)$ $\rightarrow $ $(flag[j] = \text{false}\text{ or }v \neq i)$ $\rightarrow $ $(flag[j] \leftarrow \text{true})$ $\rightarrow $ $(v \leftarrow j)$ $\rightarrow $ $(flag[i] = \text{false}\text{ or }v \neq j)$